-- Epinephrine (EpiPen, EpiPen Jr.), which is used to treat severe allergic reactions or a severe asthma attack
+- Emergency medications used to treat severe allergic reactions or severe asthma attacks

 How is broken heart syndrome different from a heart attack?

 Heart attacks are generally caused by a complete or near complete blockage of a heart artery.
-This blockage is due to a blood clot forming at the site of narrowing from fatty buildup (atherosclerosis) in the wall of the artery.
 In broken heart syndrome, the heart arteries are not blocked, although blood flow in the arteries of the heart may be reduced.

 - Age.
 It appears that most people who have broken heart syndrome are older than 50.

-- A previous or current psychiatric disorder.
-If you've had disorders, such as anxiety or depression, you probably have a higher risk of broken heart syndrome.
+- A previous or current mental health disorder.
+People who have anxiety or depression may have a higher risk of broken heart syndrome.

-In rare cases, broken heart syndrome is fatal.
-However, most who experience broken heart syndrome quickly recover and don't have long-lasting effects.
+Rarely, broken heart syndrome can cause death.
+However, most people who have broken heart syndrome quickly recover and don't have long-lasting effects.

-- Backup of fluid into your lungs (pulmonary edema)
+- Backup of fluid into the lungs (pulmonary edema)

 - Low blood pressure (hypotension)